 It also leans into its pink decor and old-Vegas vibes.
 Plus, they have a free Flamingo Wildlife Habitat that covers 4 acres of gardens and has exotic birds, fish, and turtles.

 It’s completely free to visit their Chilean flamingos, brown pelicans, Koi fish, albino catfish, and turtles.
+This is more of a quick detour (unless you just really love flamingos) and we probably only spent about 10 minutes here.

 Dinner at Guy Fieri’s Vegas Kitchen & Bar